Hiking in Bulgaria

 Trail foods

 Some hikers eat only in town or at mountain huts, but I usually carry some food, for snacks during rest stops and for situations where towns or huts are far apart or closed.
 As elsewhere in Europe, my trail foods are: bread, cheese (semi-hard at least), dry roasted peanuts, dark chocolate.
 In warm weather, eliminate cheese and keep chocolate buried in pack under other food/gear so it doesn't melt.
 Bread and cured cheese (кашкавал) almost always available in stores in small towns but quality peanuts (фъстъци, фъстък = single peanut) and dark chocolate may not be available, so buy large quantity during stops in larger towns.
 Huts seldom sell quality peanuts and only chocolate is typically milk chocolate.
-Bulgarian bread normally lacks preservatives other than salt, so best to air dry some if planning to keep sealed in plastic in backpack more than 3 days, so that it doesn't mold.
+Bulgarian bread normally lacks preservatives other than salt, so best to air dry for 10-20 minutes if planning to keep sealed in plastic in backpack more than 3 days, so that it doesn't mold.
 Eat bread loaf end pieces last, since these crumble less readily than inner slices.

 Water